BRUHItsABunny/LaravelTailwindPlayground/NOTES.md

 In the other you need to run: `npm run dev`

 PHP Artisan will run the code on `http://localhost:8000` by default, quick link [here](http://localhost:8000)

+You now have a running Laravel project with TailwindCSS!